 I wrote my first story at age seven with a chartreuse crayon that needed sharpening.
 It was about ghosts in the "food room."
 (I couldn't spell kitchen yet.)
 By the time I was ten, I was churning out tales of interplanetary adventure instead of doing homework.
 (Ask Mr. Frick.)
 I wrote my first book the instant I got out of college, saw it published a few years later, and have never looked back.

 Why do I write what I do?
 I think my dad has something to do with it.
 In his younger days, he was a science fiction reader who loved to invent things and speculate about the future.
 He and his friends never talked about ordinary stuff.
 They talked about perpetual motion machines, satellites, and robots.
 They argued over the economic feasibility of hydrofoils and whether a parachute could be redesigned to carry a man in a controlled flight.
 It all came true.
 (Except the perpetual motion machines.)
 I eavesdropped and sucked it all in like a sponge.

-I live and work in Northern California, where I lead a somewhat schizophrenic life, alternating between unkempt, introverted writer of weird tales and gracious wife of John Etchemendy, Stanford University's Provost.
-He and I have one son, who is all grown up and currently lives in Salt Lake City, which seems startling at first, but like everything else, makes sense when you hear the whole story.
+I live and work in Northern California, where I lead a somewhat schizophrenic life, alternating between unkempt, introverted writer of weird tales and gracious wife of John Etchemendy, an eminent professor at Stanford University.
+He and I have one son, who is all grown up and currently lives in Washington D.C., which seems startling to me, but like everything else, makes sense when you hear the whole story.

 Contact me via email: firstname.lastname@example.org

 Curtis Brown, Ltd.